-“Satisfaction and closure came for a while then it was gone.”
+“Satisfaction and closure came for a while then puff—it was gone.”
 He pulled at a roll of bandage as he continued speaking.
 “I thought of other innocent children that suffer.
-I thought of those who use the cloak of religion to hide their sins and at that moment, at that cathedral on my sister’s anniversary, I had an epiphany.
+I thought of those who use the cloak of religion to hide their sins and at that moment—at that cathedral on my sister’s anniversary—I had an epiphany.
 It was like she spoke to me from the great beyond.
 I decided to be a saviour—a true brother to the weak.
 My job as a paediatrician only made it easier to fish out scums like you.”

 At last he was done with dressing his wound.
 “There.
-I gave you an antibiotic shot when you were out.”
+I gave you an antibiotic shot while you were out.”

 “What about my wrist?
-Wouldn’t you pull the nail off?”
+Wouldn’t you pull off the nail?”
 The dried blood around his arm had made it stiff.
-He couldn’t even shift the thing.
+He couldn’t even shift it.
 The man’s sudden kindness was almost unbelievable.

 “I’d take that off once I pump this into your blood steam.”
 He retrieved a syringe from the kidney tray, holding it up and flicking out the trapped air bubbles with a finger.

 “Wha-what is that?”
 His hope was replaced by cold fear.
 Something wasn’t right.